 Also the scope of the Act is very large because it included each and every person as Hindus who are not in exception clause of the section which was also ruled by the Supreme Court in its judicial pronouncement of Shastri v.
 Muldas in which court also said that it is extremely difficult, though not impossible, to define the Hindu religion in the way the other religions are defined.
 It embraces numerous views and ways of life and thus it enhanced the scope as to who will be a Hindu.

-In Cases Of Muslims
+In cases of Muslims

 Marriages in the cases of Muslims are solemnized as per the Muslim Personal Law (Shariat) Application Act, 1937 which deals with the marriages, divorce, the law of inheritance and succession.
 Basically, Muslims recognize the Quran as the most important source because Muslims believe that it consists of words and actions of the Prophet Mohammed.
 Shariat Law was a result of interpretations given by different scholars and schools of Muslim Law.
 There are four important schools of law among Sunni.
 They are Hanafi, Maliki, Shaffie, and Hanbali.
 The three important schools of law among Shia are Isna ashari, Ismaili and Zaidy.

 The marriages among Muslims are valid, only if both parties are Muslims.
 However, the conditions are slightly different in cases of Shias and Sunnis.
 Shias are free to marry a Jew, Parsi, Christian or a person from Kitabia religion in a Muta form of marriage.
 Muta form of marriage basically means a marriage solemnized for a specific period of time because in cases of Muslims, marriage is a form of contract, but the marriage other than this is a void form of marriage in Shias.
 Sunnis, on the other hand, are free to marry a person from Kitabia religion but the marriage will be of an irregular nature.
 An irregular marriage has no legal effect before consummation but when consummation gives rise to several rights & obligations.
-Prophet Mohammed has explicitly declared that among the practises which have been permitted by Islamic law, divorce has been stated as worst practise by some scholars.
+Prophet Mohammed has explicitly declared that among the practices which have been permitted by Islamic law, divorce has been stated as worst practice by some scholars.
 Divorce is considered evil, it should be avoided as much as possible.
 However at some occasions, this evil becomes a necessity, when it’s not possible for the parties to the wedding to hold on their union with sympathy and love then it is higher to permit them to urge separation than compel them to measure along in an environment of emotion and disaffection. the premise of divorce in Islamic law is that the inability of the spouses to measure along instead of any specific cause (or guilt of a party) on account of that the parties cannot live together.
 A divorce is either by the act of the husband or by the act of the married person.
 If marriages are solemnized with validity below Muslim law, then a husband and woman each are liberated to offer divorce to every different.

-In Cases of Hindus
+In cases of Hindus

 According to section 5 of the Hindu Marriage Act, a valid marriage may be solemnized between any two Hindus, if the following conditions are fulfilled, namely:-